xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

   ## center to the opposite corner hole of 4
   V
-  FindAndCenterOneHole 0 1.4 0 2
+  FindAndCenterOneHole 0 $holeSize 0 2
   ReportImageShift ISX2 ISY2

   ## obtain middle IS values and shift to there